percona/pbm-docs/docs/reference/pitr-options.md

 *Default*: False <br>
 *Required*: NO

-Controls whether the base backup is required to start Point-in-Time Recovery recovery oplog slicing.
+Controls whether the base backup is required to start [Point-in-Time recovery oplog slicing](../features/point-in-time-recovery.md#oplog-slicing).
 When set to true, Percona Backup for MongoDB saves oplog chunks without the base backup snapshot.

 Available in Percona Backup for MongoDB starting with version 1.8.0.
-To learn more about the usage, see Point-in-Time Recovery oplog replay.
+To learn more about the usage, see [Point-in-Time Recovery oplog replay](../usage/oplog-replay.md).